ZeltNamizake/HCheck/README.md

 # HCheck
-"HCheck" is a host bug checking tool for tunneling via HTTP Websocket.
+HCheck is a host bug checking tool for tunneling via HTTP Websocket.

 This tool is built using Javascript, runs using Nodejs and utilizes "curl" to send Websocket requests.